 An elevator pitch is also important in networking events: “But don’t be too sales-focused: just talk about yourself and what you do in an enthusiastic way, and then proceed to asking the other person questions and reacting to what they have to say.”
 Also executives and other employees can actively promote topics on social media such as LinkedIn, “for instance particular issues that are important to them, such as female leadership, or if they are ambassadors for specific topics.”

 It might seem difficult during a pandemic, but there is simply no way around networking in professional life.
 Creating a presence and skillfully positioning yourself in this process can open up whole new career opportunities.
 Networking is also possible in the virtual world: there are respective forums on LinkedIn and Xing, you can use comments or postings, or you can attend online events or workshops.
-And the above-mentioned rule also applies in these contexts: “Share what you are passionate about,” Denise Vorraber advises.
+And the above-mentioned tip for talking about yourslef also applies in these contexts: “Share what you are passionate about,” Denise Vorraber advises.

 Confidence is not something you need to earn, it’s something you decide to have: “My own coach shared this extremely helpful mantra with me.
 I used to think that the more I do and show about myself, the more confident I could be and allow myself to feel.
 But in reality, you can simply decide to be confident and trust your capabilities.
 Nobody can take that away from you – realizing that was a game changer for me,” Denise Vorraber recounts.

 “We can use our body language to feel more confident and self-assured.
-By assuming high power poses, you take up space and stand up tall, for instance by planting your feet firmly on the ground, pushing out your chest, and standing up straight: after two minutes, your stress level will drop and you will feel more confident.
+By assuming high power poses, you take up space and stand up tall.
+One way to do this is by planting your feet firmly on the ground, pushing out your chest, and standing up straight: after two minutes, your stress level will drop and you will feel more confident.
 You can use high power poses together with positive self talk to push yourself right before a speech,” Vorraber advises.
 Star speaker Tony Robbins, for instance, jumps on a trampoline and punches the air with his fists before he enters the stage.
 “After 30 years as a public speaker, these rituals still help him get in the right mood.”
 What’s important when it comes to exercises of this kind: “It has to feel right, and you should choose the right pose for yourself.”
 Hand gestures to emphasize what you are saying are also a good idea.
 “Studies show that people who do not move at all while they are speaking are perceived as less credible and trustworthy, and listeners often think they are distanced and arrogant,” Denise Vorraber remarks.
-If you are nervous on stage and your body tension is low and your body language is timid and insecure, you could be presenting the most excellent idea and still not have much success.
+If you are nervous on stage and your body tension is low and your body language is timid and insecure, you could not have much success even though you are voicing your idea well.
 “What’s more, people will associate these qualities with your leadership style as a manager or executive.
 People who are very nervous and lack confidence on stage will also be perceived as unconfident managers.”
 This is why she advises to let somebody else do the job in such a case: “If that applies to you, it might be better to ask somebody else to do the presentation or pitch.”

 For more information about the workshop portfolio of the WU Executive Academy, please click here.